Skip to content

 Roseville studio

-The studio is at 246 Vernon St in downtown Roseville, close to Rocklin, Granite Bay, Lincoln, Citrus Heights, and Sacramento-area clients looking for a quieter one-chair color appointment.
+Lucas & Co Salon is at 246 Vernon St in downtown Roseville, CA, close to Rocklin, Granite Bay, Lincoln, Citrus Heights, and Sacramento-area clients looking for a quieter one-on-one color appointment.

 Booking path